Kwpolska/pkgbuilder/docs/pkgbuilder.rst

 pkgbuilder -Syu
     Checks for updates and offers installing them.

-(Trashman is an XDG trash manager by Kwpolska, which you should install.)
+(Trashman is a trash manager by Kwpolska, which you should install ASAP.)

 SEE ALSO
 ========